 by Matt Slick

 According to Jehovah's Witness' theology, God is a single person, not a Trinity, who does not know all things and is not everywhere.
 He first created Michael the Archangel through whom He created all "other things," including the universe, the earth, Adam and Eve, etc. This creative work took God 42,000 years.
 At one point, The Watchtower Bible and Tract Society taught that God ruled the universe from somewhere in the Pleiades star system.
-They have since modified this to say that the "Pleiades can no longer be considered the center of the universe and it would be unwise for us to try to fix God's throne as being at a particular spot in the universe."1 Such changes and even contradictions in teaching are frequent in the Watchtower organization; and when a doctrine changes, they tell their followers that the light of truth is getting brighter.
+They have since modified this to say that the "Pleiades can no longer be considered the center of the universe and it would be unwise for us to try to fix God's throne as being at a particular spot in the universe."1 Such changes and even contradictions are frequent in the Watchtower organization.
+When a doctrine changes, they tell their followers that the light of truth is getting brighter.

 After Adam sinned, the paradise which God had created for them was ruined.
-So, God instituted a system of redemption which was revealed in the Bible and would ultimately lead to the crucifixion of Jesus the messiah.
+So, God instituted a system of redemption which was revealed in the Bible and would ultimately lead to the crucifixion of Jesus the Messiah.
 But, in the meantime, God needed to have a visible, theocratic organization on earth to accurately represent Him.
 Throughout history, this true organization had a remnant of faithful Jehovah's Witnesses (Noah, Abraham, Moses, David, etc.); but it wasn't until the late 1800's that Charles Taze Russell formally began what is now known as the Watchtower Bible and Tract Society which is run out of Brooklyn, New York.
 This organization claims to be the only true channel of God's truth on earth today and that it alone can properly interpret God's word since it is the angel directed prophet of God on earth.

 When it came time for the savior to be born, Michael the Archangel became a human in the form of Jesus.
 Jesus grew and kept all the laws of God and never sinned.
 Finally, when Jesus died, it was not on a cross but on a torture stake where he bore the sins of mankind--but this did not include Adam's sins.
 Jesus rose from the dead as a spirit, not physically (his body was dissolved and taken by God); and during his visitations to people on earth, he manifested a temporary physical body for them to see and touch.
 Thus began the true Christian church of Jehovah's followers.

-Throughout history there have been faithful Jehovah's witnesses who have managed to keep The Truth in spite of the "demonic" doctrine of Trinitarianism that has permeated the Christian church in "Christendom."
+Throughout history, there have been faithful Jehovah's witnesses who have managed to keep The Truth in spite of the "demonic" doctrine of Trinitarianism that has permeated the Christian church in "Christendom."
 Christendom is filled with pastors who are antichrists in churches run by Satan and who support the earthly governments which are all of the devil.
 In other words, all of Christianity is false; and only the Jehovah's Witness "theocratic" organization led by several men in Brooklyn, New York, is true.

 During this 1000-year period, people will be resurrected and have a second chance to receive eternal salvation by following the principles of Jehovah's Organization on earth known as the Watchtower Bible and Tract Society.
 After the millennium, those who reject God and His organization will be annihilated; that is, they will cease to exist.
 The rest of the Jehovah's Witness who have faithfully followed God's organization on earth will be saved from eternal annihilation and reside forever on Paradise earth.
 Heaven, however, is a place for a special group of 144,000 Jehovah's Witnesses--the only ones who are "born again" and who alone are allowed to take communion in their annual communion service.
 These are the ones who have "immortal life"; all other Witnesses have "everlasting life."
 Those with immortal life do not have resurrected bodies.
 They have "spirit bodies."
 Those on Paradise Earth have everlasting life and consists of a resurrected body that must be maintained through eating, rest, etc.